 Herrick’s Restructuring & Finance Litigation: 2019-2020 In ReviewNovember 18, 2020

-Herrick congratulates its Restructuring & Finance Litigation Group on the success it has enjoyed over the last two years.
+Herrick congratulates its Restructuring & Finance Litigation Department on the success it has enjoyed over the last two years.
 The team, which now has 18 members and counting, has grown substantially while taking on a variety of complex litigation matters and Chapter 11 Restructurings.
 Below is a small sampling of our recent work.

 We are very grateful to our clients that have entrusted us with such important matters, and we wish everyone a happy and safe holiday season and new year!

 In re Sears Holdings Corporation, et al. (S.D.N.Y.): Serving as (i) Special Counsel to the Official Committee of Unsecured Creditors charged with investigating potential estate claims and causes of action relating to a 363 sale of intercompany company notes and certain credit default swap transactions, and (ii) Co-Counsel to the Official Committee of Unsecured Creditors in high profile litigation on behalf of debtors’ estates, seeking to recover billions of dollars of claims arising from several prepetition transfers.